TobiasVanDyk/STM32F103-Midi-USB-Interface/Readme.md

 Also download the bootloader bin tkg_hid_generic_pc13.bin from [**this releases page**](https://github.com/TheKikGen/USBMidiKliK4x4/releases/tag/v2.5.1).

-Connect your sTM32F103 to a USB-Serial converter using only the V+ (5v or 3v3 but do connect it then to the right corresponding pins on the Blue Pill as well), Ground and TX-RX and Rx-Tx wires.
+Connect your sTM32F103 to a USB-Serial converter using only the V+ (5v or 3v3 but do connect it then to the right corresponding pins on the Blue Pill as well), Ground and TX-RX and RX-TX.
 Check that boot0 and boot1 jumper selections are on 1 and 0 respectively.
 Then run the Flash loader and select the ComXX port for the USBSerial converter and then follow the setup as below - but select the tkg_hid_generic_pc13.bin file.

 <p align="left">
 <img src="STM32F103-UARTPgm.png" height="240" />